 Yes!
-There are no sugars in any Cusa Teas.
+There is zero sugar in any Cusa Tea products.
 They taste great that way, but if you prefer a sweeter taste to your tea, they also taste great with added honey, sugar, stevia or other sweeteners.
 If you are diabetic, you can absolutely drink Cusa Tea.

 We use dehydrated fruit, meaning no fruit juices make it into our teas.
 After we cold-brew our tea to perfection, we strain out the tea leaves and fruit before the tea undergoes our gentle dehydration process.
 So the taste of mango remains in the finished product, but there are no pieces of mango or mango juice in it that would have calories or sugar.

 Yes.
 Currently, all of our teas have natural caffeine.
 They contain 42-79mg of caffeine per 12-14oz serving, depending on the flavor (more for black teas and less for green).
 Since all teas with green or black tea leaves have caffeine (unless it has been removed through an artificial decaffeination process), our green and black teas do, too.
 For those who don’t or can’t drink caffeine, don’t despair!
 We’re working on some caffeine-free herbal teas, too.

 Our Oolong tea has 79mg of caffeine per 12-14oz serving, which is the highest caffeine content of all our teas at this time.
 For comparison, a cup of coffee is between 120-150mL per serving.